Aleph: Hebrew alef

 In Modern Israeli Hebrew, the letter either represents a glottal stop or indicates a hiatus (the separation of two adjacent vowels into distinct syllables, with no intervening consonant).
-It is sometimes silent (word-finally always, word-medially sometimes: /[hu]/ "he", /[ʁaˈʃi]/ "main", /[ʁoʃ]/ "head", /[ʁiˈʃon]/ "first").
+It is sometimes silent (word-finally always, word-medially sometimes: /he/ "he", /he/ "main", /he/ "head", /he/ "first").
 The pronunciation varies in different Jewish ethnic divisions.

 In gematria, aleph represents the number 1, and when used at the beginning of Hebrew years, it means 1000 (e.g. in numbers would be the Hebrew date 1754, not to be confused with 1754 CE).

 Aleph, along with ayin, resh, he and heth, cannot receive a dagesh.
 (However, there are few very rare examples of the Masoretes adding a dagesh or mappiq to an aleph or resh.
 The verses of the Hebrew Bible for which an aleph with a mappiq or dagesh appears are Genesis 43:26, Leviticus 23:17, Job 33:21 and Ezra 8:18.)

 In Modern Hebrew, the frequency of the usage of alef, out of all the letters, is 4.94%.

 Aleph is sometimes used as a mater lectionis to denote a vowel, usually //a//.
 That use is more common in words of Aramaic and Arabic origin, in foreign names, and some other borrowed words.